alexsmaliy/menagerie-java/README.md

 ---------

 I'm using Intellij IDEA with this codebase.
 Run `gradlew idea` from the root of the repo, then open the generated `.ipr` file from within IDEA.
 If you are an Eclipse user, execute `gradlew eclipse` instead.

 Running Examples
 ----------------

 Some of the implementations have `main()` methods that function as demos.
 In those cases, the implementation class offers info about usage and argument flags.
 Try running the class with no flags or with `-h` to see how to use the demo.

 Code examples can be run directly from within your IDE.
-You will lilely need to create a run configuration to configure JVM args and program arguments.
+You will likely need to create a run configuration to configure JVM args and program arguments.

 Alternatively, demos can be run using Gradle from the command line, albeit with a little ceremony.
 From the root of the repo, execute